IBM/keyprotect-go-client/README.md

 crkID := key.ID
 ```

-### Wrapping and Unwrapping a DEK using a specific Root Key.
+### Wrapping and Unwrapping a DEK using a specific Root Key

 ```go
 myDEK := []byte{"thisisadataencryptionkey"}